milose/laravel-foundation/readme.md

 Milose\LaravelFoundation\LaravelFoundationServiceProvider::class,
 ```

-## 2. Using
+## 2. Using the views
 ### Auth scafolding
+In order for Laravel to use the custom views for Authentication, we must import this package traits to the appropriate controllers.
+These traits override the original methods with updated view names.
-Open all the files in `app/Http/Controllers/Auth`, and before every trait add `\Milose\LaravelFoundation\Auth\` to override the default view.
+Open all of the files in `app/Http/Controllers/Auth`, and before every trait add `\Milose\LaravelFoundation\Auth\` to override the default view.
 So, for example, Login controller trait inside the class sould look like:

 ```php
 use \Milose\LaravelFoundation\Auth\AuthenticatesUsers;
 ```